MicroTube Spine Surgery - Neurogenic Claudication

 The symptoms are more pronounced when walking or standing upright.
 It is typically relieved when sitting down or leaning forward.

-If weakness, tingling, and chronic pain persist after several months of conservative treatment, nerve decompression surgery may be considered.
+If weakness, tingling, and chronic pain persist after several months of conservative treatment, surgical treatment options like nerve decompression surgery may be considered.

 MicroTube Spine Surgery Treatment Option for Neurogenic Claudication

-Often, patients with neurogenic claudication will experience instant, albeit temporary, relief when they sit down or bend forward at the waist.
-Feelings of discomfort in the buttocks, thigh, calves, or lower back are relieved when the spine is stretched.
-This can be attributed to the fact the compressed nerve structures are given more space.
+Patients with neurogenic claudication often experience instant, albeit temporary, relief when they sit down or bend forward at the waist.
+Feelings of discomfort in the buttocks, thigh, calves, or lumbar spine are relieved when the spine is stretched.
+This can be attributed to the compressed nerve structures being given more space.

 However, bending forward or sitting down won’t decompress an affected nerve root.
 This is especially true if the compression is caused by a degenerative spine condition caused by aging (i.e., arthritis of the spine or herniated disk).

-Common symptoms of neurogenic claudication can include pain in the buttock regions, lower back pain, and pain in the legs or thighs.
-Neurogenic claudication can affect a patient’s ability to walk or stand up without pain.
+As the common symptoms of neurogenic claudication can include leg pain, back pain, and low back pain, neurogenic claudication can affect a patient’s ability to walk or stand up without pain.
 As a result, patients may try to sit down or lean forward to alleviate their symptoms.
-MicoTube Spine Surgery has a minimalistic approach and access to central canal stenosis, so the nerves’ space can be widened and decompressed through a partial laminectomy.
-Learn more about the benefits of MicroTube Spine Surgery by clicking here.
+MicoTube Spine Surgery has a minimalistic approach and access to central canal stenosis so that a partial laminectomy can widen and decompress the nerves' space.
+Learn more about the benefits of MicroTube Spine Surgery.